flyingdog1310/file-rename/readme.md

 ## Features

 - Automatically detects and renames image files in the current folder
-- Supports .png, .jpg, .jpeg, .gif, .bmp .webp formats
+- Supports .png, .jpg, .jpeg, .gif, .bmp, .webp formats
 - Sorts files by original filename before renaming
 - Avoids filename conflicts by automatically handling duplicate filenames
 - Can be packaged as a standalone Windows executable (.exe)